July 25, 2017

 We feel it’s important to share it with everyone whether you are SMB or just a startup.

-1) Every Client is special: Yes, every client.
+Yes, every client.
 No matter small or big.
 If they are paying you then they deserve to get better attention from you and better service from you.
 Please don’t differentiate between your clients based on the size of the product they buy from you.
 This leads to negligence towards small clients and ultimately you will end up losing them.
-A negative feedback is all it takes to spoil your brand.
+Negative feedback is all it takes to spoil your brand.

-2) You employees needs to be trained and nurtured: An employee with a healthy mind is half job done.
+An employee with a healthy mind is half the job done.
 It is often said that all we need to do is take care of our employees and they will take care of our clients.
 Make sure that your employees are well informed about the rules related to your company and client.
 Train them well.
 You don’t have to be rigid towards them to make them follow the rules.
-Instead, explain them the importance of all the rules on the daily basis.
+Instead, explain to them the importance of all the rules on the daily basis.
 Slowly and steadily you will note that things are much disciplined than before.